7 Tips to Keep Track of Bills and Payments

 bills and payments list

-Pro Tip: Prioritize building up your emergency savings, which can significantly impact your financial stability and mental well-being.
-In a recent Bankrate survey, 56% of the respondents noted that not having enough emergency savings negatively affected their mental health.
+Pro Tip: Prioritize building up your emergency savings, as this can significantly impact your financial stability and mental well-being.
+A recent Bankrate survey reported that 56% of the respondents do not have enough emergency savings, and this negatively affected their mental health.
 So, don’t forget to allocate a substantial portion of your monthly budget to your emergency fund for better preparedness.

 2. Integrate Bills Into Your Calendar

-Pro Tip: Consider using different colors to distinguish between bills.
+Pro Tip: Use different colors to distinguish between bills.
 For example, you can use red for bills due soon and green for the ones already paid.
 This will make it easier to see which bills need your immediate attention and which have been taken care of.

 3. Set Payment Reminders

-• Reminders on a calendar app: Set reminders using the calendar app on your smartphone or computer.
-All you need to do is create an event for each bill and set a reminder on or before the due date to ensure timely payments.
+• Reminders on a calendar app: Set bill reminders with your smartphone’s or computer’s calendar app.
+You can create an event for each bill and set a reminder on or before the due date to ensure you make timely payments.

 • Bill payment app: These apps send notifications when a bill is due or overdue.
 They can also be customized to send prompts via email, text message, or push notification.
 If you’re looking for a reliable and worry-free bill payment app, try Cushion.ai.
 Cushion.ai sends automatic bill updates to your calendar so you never miss a payment.